Ryder37YYZ/ryder37yyz.github.io/index.md

 ### Disclaimer

 The information on this website is available to you "AS-IS" and "AS-AVAILABLE".
-I do not guarantee the accuracy of the information on this website in any form and I will not be responsible for any damage or loss incurred from the consumption of the information available on this website.
+I do not guarantee the accuracy of the information on this website in any form and I will not be responsible for any damage or loss incurred from the consumption or usage of the information available on this website.